| 9-minute read | 27-08-2018

 A WhatsApp message doing the rounds following the Kerala flood crisis reads:

 “…We were all petrified at the rising water…till the Army came…smiling…their actions were so reassuring…that we forgot all our fears and calm down…the Army even set up camps for motivation and cheering up kids who are missing school!
 The moment the TV cameras arrive the Army disappears, and the idiotic publicity hungry politicians take over…my uncle asked a colonel why they move away from the limelight?
 To which he smiled and said our light is with you…. when you are at peace our lives light up and will be lit till eternity…. camera lights are temporary!
 How true.
 My uncle who narrated this said he and many eyes were moist when they heard this.
 Thought of sharing this…. we are proud of your tribe.“

-by Manoj Joshi, Distinguished Fellow, Observer Research Foundation, ends thus:
+A recent article by Manoj Joshi, Distinguished Fellow, Observer Research Foundation, ends thus:

 “…insurgency is taking a toll in India as well, not only in terms of men, but morale and attitudes.The leaderships seem to have lost their moral compass, and the effect has travelled down the line.
 Honour is prized as a special military virtue, but clearly there is no honour in committing or shielding illegal acts like murder, abduction and rape.
 Morale is best served when the military sets and maintains high moral standards, not when it condones illegal actions.“